hamzayogurtcuoglu/cse396grup11/_teaching/2014-spring-teaching-1.md

   - /about/
   - /about.html
 ---

-<p>This is a description of a teaching experience.
-You can use markdown like any other post.</p>
+This is a description of a teaching experience.
+You can use markdown like any other post